• Skip to content

 When you and your child are choosing a toothbrush, you can look for the following:

-• Soft bristles: these won’t damage your child’s gums or tooth enamel.
+• Soft bristles – these won’t damage your child’s gums or the surfaces of your child’s teeth.

-Electric and manual toothbrushes are equally good, as long as you use them properly to clean all the surfaces of all your child’s teeth.
+Electric and manual toothbrushes are equally good if you use them properly to clean all the surfaces of all your child’s teeth.
 If you’re deciding between a manual and an electric toothbrush, it’s OK to let your child choose.

 Keeping the toothbrush clean